-But it’s no good getting everyone in the organisation to create strong passwords if they leave them written down where someone might see it or use it on multiple accounts.
+But it’s no good getting everyone in the organisation to create strong passwords if they use them for multiple accounts or leave them written down where someone might see them.

 Your password policy should acknowledge the risks that come with poor credential habits and establish means of mitigating the risk of password breaches.

-Managers often worry about staff doing non-work-related activities during office hours, but they should be more concerned about what employees are doing than how long they’re doing it.
+Managers often worry about staff doing non-work-related activities during office hours, but they should be more concerned about what employees are doing than when – and how long – they’re doing it.

 Documenting your policies takes a lot of time and effort, and you might still overlook key policies or fail to address important issues.
 That’s why it’s a good idea to work with trusted information security experts like us.